arezamoosavi/alimo.github.io/index.md

 ### [Spotify Music Recommender](https://github.com/arezamoosavi/music-recsys-engine-app)

-**Detail:** Content based Recommender for Musics.
-The data gathered by using spotify api for retrieving music features and recommend based on them
+**Detail:** Music recommender with Item based collaborative filtering based on KNN:

+- The Restful service is built with Flask and ML tasks is handeled with celery
+- Postgres is database for saving results and data
+- This app is built and deployed with docker

-**Tools:** Flask, Pandas, Postgre, Docker, Nginx, Celery, Rabbitmq, Redis
+**Tools:** Flask, Pandas, Postgres, Docker, Nginx, Celery, Rabbitmq, Redis

 - [Medium (1)](https://medium.com/@sdamoosavi/music-recommender-web-service-flask-and-celery-a1274b488ab)
 - [Medium (2)](https://medium.com/@sdamoosavi/music-recommender-web-service-ml-ef6fdd1fc026)